ngrx/platform/docs/store/selectors.md

 ## Reset Memoized Selector

 The selector function returned by calling `createSelector` or `createFeatureSelector` initially has a memoized value of `null`.
 After a selector is invoked the first time its memoized value is stored in memory.
 If the selector is subsequently invoked with the same arguments it will return the memoized value.
-If the selector is then invoked with different arguments it will recompute, and update its memoized value.
+If the selector is then invoked with different arguments it will recompute and update its memoized value.
 Consider the following:

 ```ts
 import { createSelector } from '@ngrx/store';